basilstotz/ltsp-pnp/README.md

 * Install any additional software you like to have on the clients

-* Upgrade/modify installation on server
+* Upgrade installation on server

+* Change IP address of server

-* run "sudo /opt/ltsp-pnp/bin/ltsp-pnp-update-image"
+run "sudo /opt/ltsp-pnp/bin/ltsp-pnp-update-image"

+That's it!